 SCIRun contains two different methods for refining hexahedral grids.
-The first is based upon Harris [15] and has been modified to use the four different hexahedral templates presented by that algorithm within a Marching Cubes style lookup table scheme.
-This method computes a refinement very quickly as O(N) over the original mesh size.
+The first is based upon Harris [14] and has been modified to use the four different hexahedral templates presented in that work within a Marching Cubes style lookup table scheme.
+This means that it is very fast to compute a refinement as it is O(N) over the original mesh size.
 The most dense template is a regular 27:1 cut of each hex and thus nicely preserves the shape of the original hexes.

 However the four templates presented in that work can only be used to refine a convex region of a hexahedral mesh.
-As a preprocess, the refinement region is expanded outward until it is convex.
+As a preprocess the refinement region is expanded outward until it is convex.
 This can result in a much larger area of refinement than desired, particularly if the refinement area is sparse.
-For example a wire electrode in a torso can cause the convex region to cover many more hexahedra than would ideally be refined.
+For example a wire electrode in a torso can cause the convex region to cover many more hexahedra than would otherwise be refined.

 SCIRun also contains a novel hexahedral refinement scheme based upon recursively dicing up the corners of hexahedra around nodes marked to be refined.
-This is the one-node template from the Harris method applied over and over until all the desired refinements have been made.
+This is the one node template from the Harris method applied over and over until all the desired refinements have been made.
 This allows an arbitrary refinement to be made without a convex region requirement and thus offers much better results for sparse refinement areas.
-However, the most dense template in this case is a 49:1 cut and results in hexahedra with a less regular cut than the convex scheme.
-If the convex region is less than two times as big as the non-convex region, then the Harris method should offer better results.
+However the most dense template in this case is a 49:1 cut and results in hexahedra with a less regular cut than the convex scheme.
+If the convex region is less than two times as big as the non-convex region then the Harris method should offer better results.